dat-ecosystem-archive/docs/meta.dat.md

 # File format

 ```
-<Header><Entries...>
+<Header><Entries Index...><Entries...>
 ```

-The format is a header followed by many entries.
+The format is a header followed by an index of many entries.
 Entry order is based on the indexing determined by the [Flat In-Order Tree](hyperdrive.md#flat-in-order-trees) algorithm we use in Dat.
+After the entry index, a concatinated list of entries follows.

 ### Header format